310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Madara %}
-Hm, I think you may be right.
+Hm, I thiiink you may be right.

-I just checked our spare clothes, and Ryuseitai’s all have stars in each member’s respective color.
+I just checked our spare clothes, and Ryuseitai’s aaall have stars in each member’s respective color.

-I wonder what mine’s got… Is it gonna be Mama?
+I wooonder what mine’s got… Is it gonna be Mama?

 It’s gonna be Mama, isn’t it, Anzu-san!
-Even though you were always too embarrassed to call me that~♪
+Even though you were aaalways too embarrassed to call me that~♪
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata curious %}
 …rogue, yours just [says] “mikejima.”
 {% endbubble %}

 {% bubble Madara %}
 Huh!?
-Really!?
+Reallyyy!?
 I don’t feel any love in mine!
 Where’s the love, Anzu-san!?

-Even when I care for you this deeply—!
-Sweet darling daughter, are you rebelling against meee~!
+Even when I care for you this deeplyyy\~!
+Sweet darling daughter, are you rebelling against meee\~!
 {% endbubble %}

 ## Chapter 2

-{% bubble Chiaki %}
+{% bubble Chiaki idle %}
-Hm… So what I’m getting from this is that Nito’s and… Mashiro-kun’s pants are switched?
+Hm… So what I’m getting from this is that Nito’s and, erm… Mashiro-kun’s clothes are switched?
 {% endbubble %}

 {% bubble Tomoya %}
 Ah, that must be it.
-Let’s switch pants, Nii~chan.
+Let’s switch clothes, Nii~chan.
 {% endbubble %}

 {% bubble Nazuna %}
 O-Okay.
-Wait— Then why *are* Mitsuru-chin’s pants not long enough?
+Wait— Then why are *Mitsuru-chin’s* pants not long enough?
 {% endbubble %}

 {% bubble Mitsuru %}